Joni Mitchell: 1970–1972: Ladies of the Canyon and Blue

 In March 1970, Clouds produced her first Grammy Award for Best Folk Performance.
 The following month, Reprise released her third album, Ladies of the Canyon.
 Mitchell's sound was already beginning to expand beyond the confines of acoustic folk music and toward pop and rock, with more overdubs, percussion, and backing vocals, and for the first time, many songs composed on piano, which became a hallmark of Mitchell's style in her most popular era.
 Her own version of "Woodstock", slower than the cover by Crosby, Stills, Nash & Young, was performed solo on a Wurlitzer electric piano.
-The album also included the already-familiar song "The Circle Game" and the environmental anthem "Big Yellow Taxi", with its now-famous line, "they paved paradise and put up a parking lot."
+The album also included the already-familiar song "The Circle Game" and the environmental anthem "Big Yellow Taxi", with its famous lines, "they paved paradise and put up a parking lot", and "don't it always seem to go, that you don't know what you got till it's gone?".

 Ladies of the Canyon was an instant smash on FM radio and sold briskly, eventually becoming Mitchell's first gold album (selling over a half million copies).
 She made a decision to stop touring for a year and just write and paint, yet she was still voted "Top Female Performer" for 1970 by Melody Maker, a leading UK pop music magazine.
 On the April 1971 release of James Taylor's Mud Slide Slim and the Blue Horizon album, Mitchell is credited with backup vocals on the track "You've Got a Friend".
 The songs she wrote during the months she took off for travel and life experience appeared on her next album, Blue, released in June 1971.
 Comparing Joni Mitchell's talent to his own, David Crosby said, "By the time she did Blue, she was past me and rushing toward the horizon".